Topology of Calorons Re-examined: Concrete Calculation of Topological Character

-This analytic calculation of the second Chern number $Q$ of HS1 in the temporal gauge coincides with the numerical calculation previously studied in \cite{Dunne:2000if}.
-We conclude, therefore, that the $Q$ of HS1 in the temporal gauge is minus one, as expected.
-The contribution comes from the C-integral \eqref{Clut integral} in contrast to the other gauges considered before.
+This analytic calculation of the second Chern number $Q$ of HS1 in the temporal gauge is consistent with the numerical calculation previously reported in \cite{Dunne:2000if}.
+We therefore conclude that $Q$ for HS1 in the temporal gauge equals minus one, as expected.
+In contrast to the other gauges considered above, the contribution arises from the C-integral \eqref{Clut integral}.